What is the Hiring Toolkit?

 Medical Insurance, provided by Kaiser Permanente, comes in two plan tiers.
 Both plans are HMO rather than PPO and are renewed yearly.
 The plans are as follows:

-Please note that if you choose to enroll dependents who are under 18 into your Medical Plan through Kaiser, then “Child Dental” is included in your plan.
+Please note: If you choose to enroll dependents who are under 18 into your Medical Plan through Kaiser, then “Child Dental” is included in your plan.
 This offers limited dental insurance for your child dependent only and is provided by Delta Dental through Kaiser.
 Your Kaiser ID information will be used to access this benefit, and you’ll be informed of how to access this by Kaiser directly.

 What Vision & Dental Insurance is available for Full Time Employees that qualify?